zackurben/cex.io-reinvestor/README.md

 this program.

 ```
-** Note, all numbers are limited to 6 places left of the decimal point, and 8 places right of the decimal,
+Note, all numbers are limited to 6 places left of the decimal point, and 8 places right of the
-as specified in the [Cex.io Terms of Service](https://cex.io/tos).
-These values are not validated, incorrect
+decimal, as specified in the Cex.io Terms of Service (https://cex.io/tos).
+These values are not
-values may lead to program failure. **
+validated, incorrect values may lead to program failure.
 ```

 #### Coin